 As illustrated in Figure 14, NCYF with its higher-yield focus, suffered more heavily than the peer group average during the COVID-related market rout of March 2020.
 This is most apparent in the three-year numbers (the one-year numbers largely capture the recovery), which has also eaten into NCYF’s longer-term performance record.
 However, it is also clear from Figure 14 that NCYF has benefitted strongly as markets have recovered and good news has come through regarding vaccine development and the prospects of easing tensions on its underlying holdings, which is clearly visible in the improvement in its performance ranking over the shorter-term time-frames (that is, over one, three and six months).

 Comparing Figure 14 (NAV total returns) and Figure 15 (share price total returns) shows that longer-term NAV and share price total returns are reasonably comparable, reflecting the fact that NCYF has for some time tended to trade around par or at a sensible premium.
 Over one, three and six months, it is clear that premium narrowing/discount widening has meant that NCYF’s share price total return performance has not kept pace with that of its NAV total return.
-However, this may be a short-term phenomenon.
+However, as noted on page 1, this may be a short-term phenomenon.

 NCYF is one the largest funds in the peer group – it is the second-largest in terms of market capitalisation (combining the two share classes of CVC Credit Partners European Opportunities).
-NCYF’s higher-than-average rating (second only to TwentyFour Select Monthly Income) possibly is a reflection of it offering the highest yield.
+NCYF’s higher-than-average rating (second only to TwentyFour Select Monthly Income) most likely is a reflection of it offering the highest yield.

 NCYF’s ongoing charges are below the sector average for the peer group (the peer group average of 1.23% is pulled up by NB Distressed Debt) although they are modestly above the sector median (1.19% versus 1.14%).
 Most ongoing charges ratios within this subsector have ticked up recently, reflecting the fact that asset values dropped last year, which meant that fixed costs were spread over a smaller asset base, but this should correct itself if asset values continue on their path of recovery.
 NCYF is currently trading around par but when its premium is in excess of 5–6%, it has tended to issue stock.
-It seems reasonable that, if NCYF is able to get back to a premium rating, it will continue to expand and this should, all things being equal, continue to exert downward pressure on NCYF’s ongoing charges ratio (the reverse is also true).
+We expect that if it is able to get back to a premium rating, it will continue to expand and this should, all things being equal, continue to exert downward pressure on NCYF’s ongoing charges ratio (the reverse is also true).
 NCYF, like most of the funds in this peer group, does not pay a performance fee.

 Gearing is another consideration and this can be more of a concern for investors when markets are at more elevated levels.
 Most of NCYF’s peers appear to be running net cash positions and are therefore less exposed in the event that markets fall back but will suffer more heavily from cash drag if markets continue to progress.